raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Extensions

-An extension allows extending a RAML API definition by adding to, or modifying, its behavioral (functional) aspects as well as its non-behavioral aspects.
-This can be useful in separating a core, broadly-available API from layers of functionality available to more restricted audiences, for creating variants of an API for somewhat different purposes, or for specifying instance-specific properties of an API such as its service endpoint (URL) without altering its pure interface definition document.
+An extension broadens a RAML API definition by adding to, or modifying, aspects of its behavior and other functionality.
+An extension can be useful in separating a core, broadly-available API from layers of functionality available to more restricted audiences, for creating variants of an API for somewhat different purposes, or for specifying instance-specific properties of an API, such as its service endpoint (URL) without altering its pure interface definition document.

-The following examples build on the examples in the overlays section above, by adding an extension available to admins for adding items (books) to a collection, adding an overlay to provide a translation of the added functionality, and adding an extension that locates a particular service endpoint of the API.
+The following examples build on the examples in the previous Overlays section by adding an extension available to admins for adding items (books) to a collection, adding an overlay to provide a translation of the added functionality, and adding an extension that locates a particular service endpoint of the API.

 ```yaml
 #%RAML 1.0 Extension